isabella232/advertising-cloud.en/help/home.md

 <!-- Using + for bullets on this page, but could use * instead.
 Just need to be consistent in same file -->

 + [Advertising Cloud Release Notes](https://docs.adobe.com/content/help/en/release-notes/experience-cloud/current.html#adcloud)
-+ Advertising Cloud Support for Consumer Privacy
++ Support for Consumer Privacy
   + [Support for the General Data Protection Regulation](misc/ad-cloud-gdpr.md)
   + [Support for the California Consumer Privacy Act: Consumer Data Access and Delete](misc/ad-cloud-ccpa-access-delete.md)
   + [Support for the California Consumer Privacy Act: Consumer Opt-out](misc/ad-cloud-ccpa-opt-out-of-sale.md)